anutkk/RambaNet/README.md

 Moreover, homonyms and homographs are frequent in Hebrew, much more than in English (see [this paper](https://m.tau.ac.il/~pelegor/pdfs/15.%20Peleg,%20Edelist,%20Eviatar,%20&%20Bergerbest,%20in%20press.pdf), pp. 3-4 and [that paper](https://www.academia.edu/35145231/The_Vocabulary_of_Classical_Hebrew_New_Facts_and_Figures) pp. 9-10); and the number of byforms (alternative spellings of words) is astoninishgly high (more than 30% of Classical Hebrew according to [that paper](https://www.academia.edu/35145231/The_Vocabulary_of_Classical_Hebrew_New_Facts_and_Figures)).

-Lastly, an important drawback of word embeddings is that the vocabulary must be defined in advance, and less common words are left out of the embedding.
-However, for authorship attribution purposes the study of hapax legomena embeds a lot of information.
+Lastly, an important drawback of word embeddings is that the vocabulary must be defined in advance, and out-of-vocabulary and less common words are left out of the embedding.
+However, for authorship attribution purposes the study of hapax legomena bears a lot of information.

 ## Dataset